 branch instead of making all documentation changes against Salt's main, default

 develop, is necessary in order for the docs to be as up-to-date as

 possible when the docs are built.

 The workflow mentioned above is also in line with the recommendations outlined in Salt's Contributing page.
-You can read more about how to choose where to submit documentation fixes by reading the Which Salt branch? section.
+You can read more about how to choose where to submit documentation fixes by reading the Salt's Branch Topology section.

 For an explanation of how to submit changes against various branches, see the